 This month marks my two year vegan anniversary so I thought it would be a good time to get my blood tested.
-I heard about Thriva home blood testing kits though the vegan group on FB but at full price they were a bit too expensive (£69) so when I saw a half price code I bought one.
+I heard about Thriva home blood test kits though the vegan group on FB but at full price they were a bit too expensive (£69) so when I saw a half price code I bought one.
 They offer three packages and I went for the advanced which tests your blood sugar, liver function, cholesterol, folate, ferritin and vitamin D.

 I made a video of the process and results which I will add to the end of this blog post for anyone interested but to give a quick bit of background info, before going vegan I had really low ferritin levels.
 I was feeling really ill and so ended up having a food intolerance test which flagged up that I was intolerant to potatoes and mushrooms.
 After cutting these foods out I started feeling much better but the blood tests through my GP were so hard to understand and I couldn’t really see if my ferritin was going up or not so I left it for about a year.